UchennaNicole/UchennaNicole/README.md

-# 💻 <a href="www.linkedin.com/in/uchenna-nwankwo-cisa-cism-crisc-security-plus-98b200230">Uchenna Nwankwo </a>'s IT and Cybersecurity Project Portfolio
+# 💻 <a href="www.linkedin.com/in/uchenna-nwankwo-cisa-cism-crisc-security-plus-98b200230">Uchenna Nwankwo </a>'s Cybersecurity Project Portfolio

 A collection of security labs, risk analyses, and infrastructure projects from a disciplined and evolving mind committed to mastering how security truly works.